BrianOSullivanGit/stochasticSim/README.md

 ## Getting started
 Once the install has completed successfully you can test it out on the toy example included.
-First source the 'tool.path' file to ensure the simulation uses the required versions of associated software tools.
+First source the `tool.path` file to ensure the simulation uses the required versions of associated software tools.
 ```
 source <install path>/stochasticSimFramework/stochasticSim-main/bin/tool.path